 It is with this belief that I approach sharing.
 If something belongs to my children it is because my husband and I gave it to them, or some other person gave it to them.
 For example, why is it wrong for children to share bedrooms and toys, as if this giving will harm the child’s identity or self-awareness or boundaries.
 This kind of thinking is not Christian.
-The bedroom and toy do not belong to the child, they do not inherently own the bedroom or toy.
+The bedroom and toy do not belong to the child, they do not own the bedroom or toy.
 These things are blessings, gifts, luxuries that took the sacrifice of another to provide.
 To share them is the very heart of almsgiving.
-If a person realizes that ALL he/she has belongs to God and is only given to them by God, the art of almsgiving becomes and remains joyful.
+If a person realizes that ALL he/she has belongs to God, the act of almsgiving becomes and remains joyful.
 However, if the mantra is, “Mine, Mine, Mine” the joy of giving is clouded and diminished.

 Through sharing children learn to let go of their iron fist grip on “stuff.”
 It is difficult to teach a child to share, and even more so as they grow older, especially if as a youngster they were spoiled and overindulged.
 Sharing is the first step to learning how to give.
 What can children share?
 Everything.
 Toys, space, bedrooms, clothes, food, pets, attention, and much more.
 Older children can share as well.
 Their privacy needs increase, and I always keep that in mind.
-But, the teen years can become a nightmare if the the child is excluded from sharing.
-The monster can and will raise its head, the one who desires independence and autonomy above all else, especially the needs of others.
-And we parents must discern and let the teen grow, but we do not have to accommodate selfishness and pride.
+However, the teen years can become a nightmare if the the young adult is not required to share.
+Parents must discern and let the teen grow, but we do not have to accommodate selfishness and pride.